$297 Cheap Flights to China

 Check these nearby airports too

 Looking for more options?
-These airports near TFU sometimes drop rare deals too:
+These airports near PEK sometimes drop rare deals too:

 ~14 rare deals/month

-If you’re flexible with departure cities, it’s worth keeping an eye on nearby airports — especially GYS and JIU for long-haul deal surprises.
+If you’re flexible with departure cities, it’s worth keeping an eye on nearby airports — especially JNZ and TSN for long-haul deal surprises.

-When Is the Best Time to Fly to China
+When Is the Best Time to Fly from United States to China

 Timing is everything when hunting for cheap flights.
 Here are data-backed insights on the best times to fly to China: